Today's Articles

 This date in 1850 marks the founding of St. Andrews African Methodist Episcopal (A. M. E.) Church of Sacramento, California.

-For many years called Bethel African Methodist Episcopal Church, and it was the first African Methodist Episcopal Church in the western United States.
+For many years, it was called Bethel African Methodist Episcopal Church, the first African Methodist Episcopal Church in the western United States.
 Organized in the Sacramento home of Daniel Blue, its first name was the Colored Methodist Episcopal Church.
 In 1851, after a special vote of the congregation and a petition to the Indiana Conference for national admission, the name was changed to the Bethel African Methodist Episcopal Church.
 That same year, the congregation erected its first church structure, a 20' x 30' frame building costing $3,000.

 This building was also the site of a groundswell of the first organized political activity by Blacks in California.
 The County of Sacramento now owns the lot in the state's capital city where Bethel A.M.E stood.
 Historically, this Black Church played a critical role in serving as a place of worship and a principal vehicle for the community.
 Later in the 19th century, the name was changed to the St. Andrews African Methodist Episcopal Church.
 Fifteen years later, in 1867, the cornerstone for a larger brick building was laid on the Seventh Street site before the original church.